1. Feature Overview

 - For example, if we want the percentage of leads from Google and Facebook over total leads, we can use

-This section will help you understand the syntax and usage of various functions available for building expressions.
+This sections below will help you understand the syntax and usage of various functions available for building expressions.

 6. Operators, Conditions, and Constants